 Composition of Chyle

 Chyle is made primarily of chylomicrons, an aggregate of long-chain triglycerides, cholesterol esters, and phospholipids.
 It is also rich in lymphocytes, primarily T lymphocytes as the major cellular component with concentrations that range from 400 to 6800 cells.
 Chyle as similar electrolyte concentration plasma but is rich in immunoglobulins with fat-soluble vitamins.

 The clinical features of chylothorax depend upon the cause.
 Small chylothorax can be asymptomatic and is detected incidentally.
 Patient with large chylothorax usually presents with signs and symptoms caused by the mechanical effect of compression on lung expansion.
-Progressive breathlessness decreases exercise capacity; chest pressure is common presenting complaints.
-Fever and chest pain are usually absent.
-The patient can accumulate a large amount of chylothorax without any complaints if the fluid recommendation is gradual and respiratory system gets acclimatized to it.
+Progressive breathlessness decreases exercise capacity; chest pressure is common presenting complaint.
+Fever and chest pain is usually absent.
+The patient can accumulate a large amount of chylothorax without any complaints if the fluid recommendation is gradual and the respiratory system gets acclimatized to it.
 Post-traumatic chylothorax can present up to 10 days after the inciting trauma.
 In the post-surgical patient’s, the chylothorax me the first detected as a pleural effusion or by persistent drainage from the indwelling chest tubes.

 On physical examination, findings of decreased breath sounds and dullness to percussion may be present depending on the size and location of fluid.
 Eighty percent of chylothorax cases are unilateral.
 Due to the location of the thoracic duct, the right side is more common than the left, accounting for two-thirds of the total cases.

 Further evaluation of chylothorax depends on the suspected cause and the availability of resources.